icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-laptop.md

 # Tweaks

 ## How to change the network card used to connect to the robot
-This section explains how to change the network card used to connect the laptop to the robot, eg. if you need to replace the internal one with an ETH2USB adapter
+This section explains how to change the network card used to connect the laptop to the robot, eg. if you need to replace the internal one with an ETH2USB adapter.

+The instruction below can be easily adapted if you need to change the External (Wireless) network connection.

 ### Note
 If you are replacing the network card with an ETH2USB adapter this procedure must be executed any time you use a new adapter, in other words if you replace the adapter with a different one, this procedure must be executed again.